 P.S: If in case GST officers are in need of more time, the Commissioner can extend the periodicity of the audit, by a further period not exceeding 6 months.

-Furthermore, upon the conclusion of the audit, the authorised officer shall inform the finding, rights and obligations and the reasons of the given findings to the registered person, within a period of 30 days in FORM GST ADT-02.
-If the registered taxpayer is found at fault, such as wrongly availed/utilized ITC, the authorised officer can proceed as per the procedure laid down under section 73 or Section 74.
+Furthermore, upon the conclusion of the audit, the authorized officer shall inform the finding, rights and obligations, and the reasons for the given findings to the registered person, within a period of 30 days in FORM GST ADT-02.
+If the registered taxpayer is found at fault, such as wrongly availed/utilized ITC, the authorized officer can proceed as per the procedure laid down under section 73 or Section 74.

-As per section 66 and Rule 102 of GST Audit Rules, an authorised officer (not below the rank of Assistant Commissioner)at any stage of scrutiny, enquiry or investigation may avail the services of a CA or CMA by considering the nature & complexity of the business and if the authorised officer is of the opinion that:
+As per section 66 and Rule 102 of GST Audit Rules, an authorized officer (not below the rank of Assistant Commissioner)at any stage of scrutiny, inquiry, or investigation may avail the services of a CA or CMA by considering the nature & complexity of the business and if the authorized officer is of the opinion that:

 - Value has not been correctly declared; or

-- Credit availed is not within the normal limits.
+- The credit availed is not within the normal limits.

 Key Points

-- The expense of such special GST audit and examinations is paid by the commissioner.
+- The expense of such special GST audits and examinations is paid by the commissioner.

 - The period required to audit the account can be provided with an extension of additional ninety days.